Shanon-afk/Solidworks-Crack/GUIDE Updated.md

 ## Pin of shame:

-These people just decided to fork the repo for some reason?
+Sone people just decided to fork the repo for some reason?
 They also did this to many different repo's of different user's

 ## Prerequisites: